tauri-apps/tauri/.changes/api-toIpc.md

 "@tauri-apps/cli": "patch:feat"
 ---

-Add to `toIpc`  method on `PhysicalSize`, `PhysicalPosition`, `LogicalSize` and `LogicalPosition` to convert it into IPC-compatible value that can be deserialized correctly on the Rust side into its equivalent struct.
+Add `toIpc` method on `PhysicalSize`, `PhysicalPosition`, `LogicalSize` and `LogicalPosition` to convert it into IPC-compatible value that can be deserialized correctly on the Rust side into its equivalent struct.